 You have two options.
 First you can keep doing what you're doing and stay too busy for God.
 If we're being honest, this is what most people are going to pick.
 But if you are ready to finally to live the life that you were created for, then you can take the red pill and see how deep the rabbit hole goes.
 You can put God back up top where He belongs.
 Get in the Bible, get talking to Him everyday, and get your butt in a pew with people who are ready for the same thing.
 Find a church where you can learn and grow and then go!
 You can't declare God to be number one and then not even be able to squeeze him in for an hour once a week.

 There are some good churches in whatever area you're in, I'm sure of it.
 Maybe you even have a church that you slowly walked away from.
 Try one out, or get back involved!
-If you have no idea what church to try or where to start, a loving church has put up these signs to help God get your attention.
+If you have no idea what church to try or where to start, a loving church or organization has put up these signs to help God get your attention.
 They are full of nonjudgmental, loving people who are doing their best to love God and love their fellow man.